LEARN

 Colour Adult:

 P.i. icterotis: Male-in general bright red; cheek patches yellow; black back, with green mottling occasionally mixed with red; green rump; dark green tail tipped with blue.
-Bill white.
+Beak white.
 Eye dark brown.
 Female-dull red forecrown; green crown and sides of neck; yellow cheeks; green underparts washed with dull red; pale underwing stripe.

 P.i. xanthogenys: Male-as in icterotis, but with grey/olive rump and upper tail coverts; red and greyish mottled back; cheek patches paler and cream/yellow; dark blue tail.
 Female-paler than icterotis, grey/olive rump and upper tail coverts; dark blue tail.